 Now, you should see that the jenkins set-up has started in the command prompt itself.

 The above way may not work every time while installing Jenkins.
-The other way to install Jenkins is by directly using the Jenkins Installer where you will be asked whether you want to download and install necessary plugins at the same time of installing the software.
+The other way to install Jenkins is by directly using the Jenkins Installer where you will be asked whether you want to download and install necessary plugins at the same time as installing the software.

 visit the link: https://jenkins.io/download/ and hit the download button as shown in the below interface.